 Those with bad credit usually pay more for car insurance than those with good credit.
 Insurers view a person’s credit history as a risk indicator.

 Let your insurer know you are shopping

-If it’s just price and not a bad claim or customer service experience that is prompting your switch, let your insurer know you are going to be shopping your coverage.
-Many insurers will work to keep your business and may pull out some new discounts to help lower your premium.
-If you already have new quotes, some insurers may match your new premium.
+If it’s just price and not a bad claim or customer service experience that is prompting your switch, let your insurer know you will be shopping your coverage.
+Some insurers may match your new premium if you already have new quotes.

-You might be gaining discounts with a new insurer and losing ones you had with your old company.
+You may get discounts with a new insurer but lose ones with your old company.

-“Your current insurer might give you a loyalty discount for being a longtime customer,” says.
-Justin Herndon, an Allstate Insurance Co. spokesman.
+“Your current insurer might give you a loyalty discount for being a longtime customer,” says Justin Herndon, an Allstate spokesman.

 Get the details before bundling your home and car insurance